gitkarmap/gitkarmap/README.md

 - 👋 Hi, I’m @gitkarmap
 - 👀 I’m interested in develop new things
 - 🌱 I’m currently learning C++ programming language because my main target is to develop games on Unreal Engine and it's need C++
-- 🌟 You can also my repositeries of github
+- 🌟 You can also check my repositeries of github

 <!---
 gitkarmap/gitkarmap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.